databrickslabs/dbldatagen/README.md

 Run  `make clean dist` from the main project directory.

+## Creating the HTML documentation

+Run  `make docs` from the main project directory.

+The main html document will be in `./python/docs/docs/build/html/index.html`

 ## Running unit tests

 If using an evironment with multiple Python versions, make sure to use virtual env or similar to pick up correct python versions.